MicrosoftDocs/sql-docs/docs/reporting-services/tools/connect-to-a-report-server-in-management-studio.md

 1. For **Server name**, enter a value.
 You specify the value depending on the server mode:

     - For a native mode report server, enter the name of the report server instance.
 Report server instance names are based on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance names.
-By default, the instance name of a local report server instance is just the computer name.
+By default, the instance name of a local report server instance is the computer name.
 If you installed the report server as a named instance, use this syntax to specify the server: `<servername>[\<instancename>]`.

     - For a report server that runs in SharePoint integrated mode, you connect to the SharePoint site that the report server is connected to.
 Connect to the SharePoint site so that you can view the permission levels.
 The permissions control access to report server content and operations.
 You can specify any site in the site collection.
-The following example illustrates the syntax: `https://mysharepointsite`.
+The following example shows the syntax: `https://mysharepointsite`.

 1. For **Authentication**, select the authentication mode that the report server uses from the drop-down menu.

    - If you use default security, choose **Windows Authentication**.
    - If you installed and deployed a custom security extension, choose **Forms Authentication**.
    - If you configured the report server to use Basic authentication, choose **Basic Authentication**.
-   - If the report server is configured for SharePoint integrated mode, choose **Windows Authentication**.
+   - If you configured the report server for SharePoint integrated mode, choose **Windows Authentication**.

 1. Select **Test** to verify the connection.